superluminar-io/godays-workshop/website/content/prerequisites/_index.md

 weight: 5
 ---

-You will need some software to work through this tutorial.
+You will need some software to work through this workshop.

 ## Install software